jundalisay/spblist/content/en/research/descartes/philosophy/part-3/article-133.md

 #### 134. This Tail Depends a Certain Refraction

 The comet's tail is caused by a new type of refraction.
-I did discuss this in Dioptrics because it is not observed in terrestrial bodies.
+I did not discuss this in Dioptrics because it is not observed in terrestrial bodies.

 <!-- celestial  -->
 This refraction arises because air-aether globules are not all equal in size.
 Instead, they gradually diminish from the sun's territory from Saturn to the Sun itself.